pangpucsp/curso-js-introdutorio/fundamentos5_js.md

 ### Bitwise AND

-When a bitwise AND is performed on a pair of bits, it returns 1 if both bits are 1.
+When a bitwise AND is performed on a pair of bits, it retorna 1 if both bits are 1.

 One bit example: